-4. The affairs of the League shall be conducted by a Committee which shall consist of the Officers and one Delegate member from each club.
+4. The League affairs shall be conducted by a Committee which shall consist of the Officers (non-voting) and one Delegate member (Total18) from each club.

-It is solely the responsibility of the Member Clubs to show a Duty of Care and safeguard all participants in E.S.L. games.
+It is also the responsibility of the Member Clubs to show a Duty of Care and safeguard all participants in E.S.L. games.

-5. The Officers of the League shall be a President, Chairman, League Secretary, Treasurer, Assistant League Secretary/Social Secretary and a Webmaster/Results Secretary who will act as Press Officer.
+5. The Officers of the League shall be a President, Chairman, Treasurer, League Secretary/Social Secretary and a Webmaster/Results Secretary who will act as Press Officer.
 The Office of Secretary and Treasurer may be held as one Office.

 6. The Officers shall be elected at the Annual General Meeting which shall take place in either October or November each year.
 Officer nominations and propositions for discussion at the AGM should be made in writing to the League Secretary at least 28 days prior to the Annual General Meeting.

-7. One Delegate to the Committee shall be nominated by each Member Club.
+7. One Delegate to the Committee shall be nominated by Member Club (18)

 Such nominations are to be notified to the Secretary and should show the contact details of the Delegate or the Club, i.e: Email address and telephone number.